shreyaspapi/attendance-management-sys-mern/README.md

 2. Change attendance based on date
 3. Delete attendance

 An admin can only start attendance once ever day.

-More features will me coming in future...
+There are lot more things that could have been possible to implement, Due to time constraint and learning period the project is made in 3 days.

 ## Quick Start